 William Floyd School District Advantage After-School Program

 Funded through the State Office of Children and Family Services, EOC of Suffolk, Inc.’s innovative and highly-successful Advantage After-School Program serves nearly 400 middle school students each day.
 The program provides a safe environment for academic assistance in core subject areas in addition to skill-building activities that combine vocational and educational growth in a recreational framework.
-Topics include cooking, dancing, robotics, audio/visual production, nutrition, wellness, community service, and arts and crafts.
+Topics include cooking, dancing, robotics, audio/visual production, nutrition, wellness, community service, and video game design.

 "How to Talk to Me, Your Teen, About Sex" (Part Two)